r0hankrishnan/us_housing/README.md

 </p>

 ## Conclusion
-With the goal of better understanding the U.S. economy, this project focused on modeling the relationship between various economic indicators and the housing price index.
+This project focused on modeling the relationship between various economic indicators and the housing price index with the goal of better understanding the U.S. economy.
 Using monthly macroeconomic data, I tried to determine which variables among different economic factors such as GDP, the consumer price index), and unemployment rate would most impact the housing price index.
-By attempting various modeling techniques, I was able to find a model that could decently predict the housing price index given the data and list some of the most important variables in determining the housing price index.
+Via various modeling techniques, I was able to find a model that could decently predict the housing price index given the data and list some of the most important variables in determining the housing price index.

 To get a better understanding about our data, I conducted various exploratory analyses.
 I summarized the data and looked at the distributions of each variable by visualizing density functions.
 By creating a correlation matrix and scatter plots, I learned about the overall relationship and correlations between hpi and other variables.